golyuval/AT-T/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-# Popcorn Palace Movie Ticket Booking System
+# Popcorn Palace Movie Booking Booking System

 ## Overview
-The Popcorn Palace Movie Ticket Booking System is a backend service designed to handle various operations related to movie,showtime, and booking management.
+The Popcorn Palace Movie Booking Booking System is a backend service designed to handle various operations related to movie,showtime, and booking management.

 ## Functionality
 The system provides the following APIs:

 - **Movie API**: Manages movies available on the platform.
 - **Showtime API**: Manages movies showtime on the theaters.
-- **Booking API**: Manages the movie tickets booking.
+- **Booking API**: Manages the movie bookings booking.

 ## Technical Aspects
 The system is built using Java Spring Boot, leveraging its robust framework for creating RESTful APIs.
 Data persistence can be managed using an in-memory database like H2 for simplicity, or a more robust solution like PostgreSQL for production.